Module pl.stringx

 splitv (s[, re='%s']) split a string using a pattern.

-partition (s, ch) partition the string using first occurance of a delimiter
+partition (s, ch) partition the string using first occurrence of a delimiter

-rpartition (s, ch) partition the string p using last occurance of a delimiter
+rpartition (s, ch) partition the string p using last occurrence of a delimiter

 at (s, idx) return the 'character' at the index.